rundeck/docs/README.md

 ## API Documentation Guidelines

-Our API Docuementation is now handled by OpenAPI spec and presented using Swagger UI.
+Our API Documentation is now handled by OpenAPI spec and presented using Swagger UI.

 # How To